Day Trip to Tossa de Mar from Barcelona: Complete Guide

 Final Thoughts: Tossa de Mar Day Trip from Barcelona

 I hope this guide has inspired you to plan a day trip from Barcelona to Tossa de Mar.
-It’s honestly one of my favorite towns in Costa Brava along the Mediterranean coast and definitely worth visiting!

 The Tossa de Mar castle, beautiful beaches, and charming Old Town make for a perfect day trip destination.